Lumi-supercomputer/LUMI-O-tools/README.md

 - `LUMIO_PROJECTID` Can be used to supply the projectid when using the `--noninteractive` flag.
 If used in conjunction with `--project-number`.
 The command line flag value will be used.
 - `LUMIO_S3_ACCESS` Used to supply the S3 access key when using the `--noninteractive` flag.
 - `LUMIO_S3_SECRET` Used to supply the S3 secret key when using the `--noninteractive` flag.
+- `LUMIO_AWS_CONFIG_FILE_PATH` Override the path (including filename) for the aws config file.
+By default the file is named `config` when no custom path is specified for the aws credentials file.
+When a custom path is specified for the credentials file using `--config-path=aws:/path/credentials`, the config file will be placed in the same folder as the crendentials file and named `aws-config`